-We compare Justice against the fair-share allocator implemented in open-source resource negotiators like Mesos and YARN, using trace-based simulation on industry-provided production traces.
+We compare Justice against the fair-share allocator implemented in open-source resource negotiators like Mesos and YARN.
 We refer to this allocator as Baseline FS.
-This allocator lacks any deadline information and therefore continues executing a job even after its deadline is exceeded.
+This allocator lacks any deadline information and therefore executes a job even after its deadline is exceeded.
 We also implement an extension of this allocator named Reactive FS, that enforces the same FS policy but reactively terminates a job that has exceeded its deadline.
-Lastly, we implement an "oracle" allocator that predicts the exact amount of resources a job requires to meets its deadline without having, however, knowledge of the optimal schedule in terms of deadline satisfaction or fairness.
+Lastly, we implement an "oracle" allocator that knows the exact amount of resources a job requires to meets its deadline without having, however, knowledge of the optimal schedule.